 Constipation, when things just aren’t moving the way you want them to be.
-The feeling of fullness or not being able to properly empty your colon is just very uncomfortable.
+The feeling of fullness or not being able to properly evacuate your stools is just very uncomfortable and often very painful.
 Luckily, there’s often something you can do about it!
-Read on to find your constipation treatments!
+Read on to discover 12 home remedies for constipation

 Constipation is quite common, and women seem to suffer from it twice as often as men do.
 About 10-30% of the world population has constipation at least once in their lifetime.
 So you’re definitely not the only one.